Frequently asked questions

 What is the Meisner Technique?

 Sanford (Sandy) Meisner was a member of The Group Theatre, which included well-known playwrights, actors, teachers and directors including Lee Strasberg, Stella Adler, Harold Clurman, Clifford Odets, and Morris Carnovsky.
 While Lee Strasberg could be said to be the most recognizable name on that list, all of 'The Group' had a major impact on American theater and the teaching of acting.
 Sandy's approach to acting is sometimes referred to as the answer to Strasberg's method and has for decades been every bit as revered and sought after.
-Rather than using sense memory (also known as emotional recall), we emphasize the actor's ability to use his/her imagination to take on the imaginary circumstances of the scene and live truthfully within them.
+Rather than using sense memory (also known as emotional recall), we emphasize the ability to use one’s imagination to take on the circumstances of the scene and live truthfully within them.
 How we teach the actor to do that is what our training is all about.
 For those of you who wish to read more, check out On Acting by Sanford Meisner and The Fervent Years by Harold Clurman.